fszpeiter/Final-Project-Advanced-Web-Applications/README.md

 [![My Skills](https://skillicons.dev/icons?i=visualstudio,git,github)](https://skillicons.dev)

-PS: Icons for this README.md file taken from the website/source https://skillicons.dev/ :D
+PS: Icons for this README.md file taken from the website/source https://skillicons.dev/ 😀

 <h2>Some very valid considerations/improvements to be done during the development of the project</h2>